 The Direct West Ridge on Everest was first attempted by a French team in 1974, when 6 died in an avalanche.
 Its first ascent was by a strong Yugoslavian climbing team in 1979.

-Known for having its hardest climbing at the very top, the route has maintained its reputation as one of the longest and most difficult routes on Everest and hasn’t had an ascent in over 30 years.
+Known for having its hardest climbing at the very top, the route has maintained its reputation as one of the longest and most difficult routes on Everest and hasn’t had a repeat ascent in over 30 years.

-The entrance to Camp 3 high on Everest’s remote Direct West Ridge in Tibet was a slot cut into the ice of the slope.
-The only way in was to twist sideways and squeeze through, kicking unseen crampon points into the thin icy ridge leading down into the subteranean darkness of the crevasse.
+The entrance to Camp 3 high on Everest’s remote West Ridge Direct in Tibet was a slot cut into the ice of the slope.
+The only way in was to twist sideways and squeeze through, kicking unseen crampon points into the thin icy ridge leading down into the subterranean darkness of the crevasse.

-The crevasse had a thin ice roof; light snuck dimly through the doorway crack and then ran in splintered, snow covered lines that snaked across the ceiling twenty feet above.
-Nowhere was the snowy floor level, it pitched and heaved, then sloped off rapidly into a black hole behind two tents.
-The nylon of the tents alternatively flopped and stretched above the uneven floor.
+The crevasse had a thin ice roof, light snuck dimly through the doorway crack and then ran in splintered, snow-covered lines that snaked across the ceiling 5 metres above me.
+Nowhere was the snowy floor level, it pitched and heaved, then sloped off rapidly into a black hole behind our two tents.
+The nylon of the tents alternatively flopped and stretched tight above the uneven floor.

-A cold draft blew in through the door, flowed over the tents, rustled the nylon, a noise of leaves dying in the fall, then swept off into the black hole behind them to nowhere.
+A draft of frozen air blew in through the door, flowed over the tents, rustled the nylon, a noise of leaves dying in the fall, then swept off into the black hole behind us to nowhere.
 It was surreal, tents buried in a crevasse on a mountain.
-It was the darkest, shadowed corner part of a Dr. Seuss story of your youth.
+It was the darkest, shadowed corner part of a Dr. Seuss story of my youth.

-The temperature was 18 degrees f (-8c), never more, never less.
+The temperature was – 8 c (18 degrees f), never more, never less.
 It didn’t seem so cold at first, but the dim light, the ice walls, the flow of air, soon chilled the soul.
-We were to make an attempt at life in the icebox.
+We were here to make an attempt at life in the icebox.

-Into this space, Randall Grandstaff and I stepped.
-Mid-afternoon, the haze of 24,000 (7,315 meters) plus feet of elevation, the wind rising, the sun falling, only enough day and energy left to get the stove going, inside the tent, inside the crevasse.
-The light, filtered by the crevasse, filtered by the tent, filtered by eyes seeing life through an altitude haze, created a fuzz of what should of been reality.
+Into this space, my rope-mate Randall Grandstaff and I stepped.
+Mid-afternoon, the haze of 7,315 meters (24,000 feet) of elevation, the wind rising, the sun falling, only enough day and energy left to get the stove going, inside the tent, inside the crevasse.
+The light, filtered by the crevasse, filtered by the tent, filtered by eyes seeing life through an altitude haze, created a fuzz of what should have been reality.
 When the stove boiled, the steam floated off it like smoke from a cremation, hazy, hanging, then catching in the wind flowing from the entrance and carrying itself off into the black hole behind us.

 The sun never really came up; the cave just went from pitch black to kind of black, then mostly black.
 Then long after time should have woken the morning up, a little grey crept into our lives.
 The stove was a tangled metal mass of freezing parts.
 The water was frozen.
 The lighters wouldn’t spark and the little wheels spun and tore skin from our thumbs that fell white and frozen into the ice crystal and became the same.